uehaj/buffalo-wifirouter-control/README.md

 And then paste it to PWS field in the .env file.
 Double quote or quote are not required here.

 `RULE_NO` field is default rule number of IP Filter settiong.
-This is used when you omit the Rule No command line parameter fo monitor.sh and change.sh scripts.
+This is used when you omit the Rule No command line parameter for monitor.sh and change.sh scripts.

 ## monitor.sh